-Huntington's charter provides that the number of directors is initially 12 and may be increased or decreased number specified in or fixed in accordance with the articles of incorporation or code of regulations of the corporation.
-Under Unizan's code of regulations the number of directors is currently more than two shareholders must consist of three or more individuals, with the fixed at 20.
-Prior to December 31, 2005, the number of members of the Board of Directors may be increased or decreased by the affirmative vote of three-fourths of the directors then in office, and after as set forth in its by-laws, but may not be fewer than three.
+Huntington's charter provides that the number of directors is initially 12 and may be increased or decreased as set forth in its by-laws, but may not be fewer than three.
 Huntington's by-laws state that a majority of the entire board of directors may alter the size of the board, however Huntington may not have more than 25 directors nor less than three directors.
 Huntington's board currently has 12 directors.